 You can use them during the entire lifecycle of your ML project, beginning with building a trained model, to deploying, monitoring, providing easy accessibility, and production.
 They will automate and optimize your work, but also ensure there are no errors, make it easy to collaborate with others, and track changes in real-time.

 Let’s take a look at the best tools that can help you in model serving!

-BentoML is a framework for serving, managing, and deploying machine learning models.
-It’s aim is to bridge the gap between Data Science and DevOps, and enable teams to deliver prediction services in a fast, repeatable, and scalable way.
+BentoML standardizes model packaging and provides a simple way for users to deploy prediction services in a wide range of deployment environments.
+The company’s open-source framework aims to bridge the gap between Data Science and DevOps, enabling teams to deliver prediction services in a fast, repeatable, and scalable way.

 Here’s a summary of BentoML:

-- Deploy anywhere for online API serving or offline batch serving
+- Online API serving via REST/GRPC or offline batch serving

 - Works as a central hub for managing models and deployment process via Web UI and APIs

 Cortex is an open-source platform for deploying, managing, and scaling machine learning models.
 It’s a multi framework tool that lets you deploy all types of models.

 Cortex is built on top of Kubernetes to support large-scale machine learning workloads.

 - Automatically scale APIs to handle production workloads